-Rate rise chances dim after inflation fall
+Rate rise chances dim as inflation falls

 Analysis: Andy Verity, BBC economics correspondent

 Inflation keeps on coming in lower than expected.
-If you strip out volatile items like food and fuel, then so-called "core inflation", Bank of England governor Mark Carney's preferred measure, is only 2.1% - barely above target.
+If you strip out volatile items such as food and fuel, then so-called "core inflation", Bank of England governor Mark Carney's preferred measure, is only 2.1% - barely above the 2% target.

 From being 90% sure a couple of months ago that a second interest rate rise would have happened by now, the markets now think it's unlikely before November.

 Why raise rates even then?
-The thinking now is - inflationary pressures may have abated for now, but the BoE has to look two years ahead.
+The thinking now is - inflationary pressures may have abated for now, but the Bank has to look two years ahead.

 The pound has weakened against the dollar recently and if higher oil prices, priced in dollars, are here to stay, they are likely to push up the cost of imported goods.